 3 tablespoons Highlands Scotch whisky (recommended: Glenlivet 12)

 1 teaspoon kosher salt, or to taste (see notes)

 In a heavy saucepan, bring cream and milk to a bare simmer.
-Stir in vanilla bean and seeds, cover, and let steep for one hour.
+Stir in vanilla bean and seeds, cover, and let steep for 1 hour.
 Remove bean, wash away dairy, and set aside to dry.
 Spent bean can be added to a jar of sugar to make vanilla sugar.

 Whisk together egg yolks and sugar in a bowl until well-combined and light in color.
 Slowly pour yolk mixture into dairy mixture, whisking well to combine.
 Cook custard on low heat, whisking frequently, until it thickens, coating the back of a spoon but leaving a clean line when swiped with a finger.

 Strain into an airtight container, then stir in vanilla extract and Scotch.
 Add salt to taste.
 Chill overnight, then churn the next day according to manufacturer's instructions.
-Eat immediately as soft-serve or let firm up in freezer for two to three hours.
+Eat immediately as soft-serve or let firm up in freezer for 2 to 3 hours.

 To play against such a floral whisky I use Mexican vanilla bean, which has a powerful spicy funk.
 Avoid Mexican vanilla extracts, which are often cut with cheaper, potentially toxic ingredients.
 Mexican vanilla beans are amazing, but should come from sources you trust.